aparmendariz/aparmendariz.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I am working on during my PhD.
+      text: Here is a selection of projects that I am working on during my PhD.
       filters:
         folders:
           - project